Captive Board Meetings

 Most group captives hold board meetings twice each year to set a direction for the coming months and years.

-Typically, these meetings approve renewal terms and conditions, financial statements, watch-list conditions, recognize safety excellence and set overall growth and strategic direction for the group captive.
+Typically, at board meetings members approve renewal terms, conditions and financial statements, develop and refine risk management standards, recognize safety excellence and set overall growth and strategic direction of the captive.

-It has always been Captive Resources’ view that group captives should be owned and run solely by their members, which supports the central captive insurance purpose of providing the members control.
-Captives are run by the member-owners, not by Captive Resources, any service provider or external third party.
-Each member has one seat on the captive’s Board of Directors and one vote which is cast at the semi-annual Board meetings, where a simple majority governs.
+It has always been Captive Resources’ view that group captives should be owned and run solely by their members, which supports a central captive purpose of providing the members control.
+Decisions are made by the member-owners, not by Captive Resources, any service provider or external third party.
+Each member has one seat on the captive’s Board of Directors and one vote which is cast at the Board meetings, where a simple majority governs.
 Members find this an attractive feature since each one, regardless of premium size, has the same voice.

 In addition, a strong committee structure allows for even greater individual participation by captive insurance members according to their specific interest or personal expertise.
 Captives typically have Underwriting, Finance & Investment, Risk Control, and Membership Development committees that bring their recommendations to the Board for review and discussion by the entire membership.
 Ad-hoc committees are often formed as needed for special initiatives or projects.